BrokenSpaghetti02/witernet-ai-agent/README.md

 # witernet-ai-agent
-This ai-agent is a simple webapp that allows the user to upload a set of PDF files to form the knowledge base of the AI agent.
+This project is a simple webapp that allows the user to upload a set of PDF files to form the knowledge base of the AI agent.

 ## Step 1
 Open up a new terminal window, clone this repository, and go to the root directory of the repo.